Brightwood College: Accreditation

-Brightwood College is accredited by the Accrediting Council for Independent Colleges and Schools (ACICS).
+Brightwood College was accredited by the Accrediting Council for Independent Colleges and Schools (ACICS).
 On December 12, 2016, ACICS was derecognized by the U.S. Department of Education.
 April 2018, this action was under review, following a court ruling remanding the December 2016 decision to current Secretary of Education, Betsy DeVos.
 Accreditation was finally lost December 2018.

 Criticisms

 Alleged improper recruiting

 Kaplan College, while a part of Kaplan Inc, was one of 15 for-profit colleges cited by the Government Accountability Office (GAO) for deceptive or questionable statements that were made to undercover investigators posing as applicants.
 The Pembroke Pines, Florida and Riverside, California campuses were both cited in the GAO report.
 Andrew S. Rosen, President of Kaplan, Inc., described the tactics as "sickening" and promised to eliminate such conduct from Kaplan.
 On November 30, 2010, the GAO issued a revised report with several significant edits, altering key passages and softening several of the initial allegations.
 However it stood by its finding that the college had encouraged fraud and misled potential applicants.
 Five years later, Kaplan College was sold to Education Corp. and renamed Brightwood.